-Credit Restriction Policies Courses in the Major and Minor
+Credit Restriction Policies

+Courses in the Major and Minor

-A student is expected to take her major and minor courses at Columbia College.
+A student is expected to take her/his major and minor courses at Columbia College.
 After entering Columbia College, any major and minor courses taken at other institutions (whether prior to or after the declaration of major or minor) will not be accepted without written approval of the program coordinator for the major or minor.
-A student must take at least 12 semester hours in her major at Columbia College.
+A student must take at least 12 semester hours in her/his major at Columbia College.
 These 12 hours cannot include courses graded on a pass/fail basis.
-A student must take at least one-half of the hours in her minor at Columbia College.
+A student must take at least one-half of the hours in her/his minor at Columbia College.
 When a student is pursuing more than one major, there must be at least 15 hours counting toward each major that are not also counted towards the other major(s).
 No more than one-half of the credit hours for a minor may also be counted toward a major.
 General Education courses may satisfy simultaneously both General Education and minor requirements, but may not simultaneously satisfy both General Education and major program requirements.

-Required semester-hour ranges for various Columbia College programs are specified below:
+Required semester-hour ranges for various Evening College programs are specified below:

-Program Maximum Minimum Major (B.A. degree - not certifying to teach) 48 33 Major (B.S. degree - not certifying to teach) 47 36 Minor 20 15
+Program Maximum Minimum Major (B.A. degree, not certifying to teach) 45 33 Major (B.A. degree, certifying to teach) 73 63+ [combined specialization and professional hours] Major (B.S. degree) 39 36 Minor 18 15